madeso/bookshelf/readme.md

 book split index.md
 book split guidelines.md

-# philosopy has several top level headers but each are too small for
+# philosopy has several top level headers but each section is too small to
-# seperate chapters. 'indent' the headers to make it look nicer
+# justify seperate chapters. 'indent' the headers to make it look nicer
 book indent philosphy.md

 book build